CYBAVO/ios_wallet_sdk_sample/docs/NFT.md

 ## NFT Wallet Creation

-- First of all, you need to create a new wallet with the specific token, call `addContractCurrency`.
+- Suppose you'd like to receive some NFT tokens with Wallet SDK, but there's no that kind of `Currency` in the currency list, you can add NFT currency by calling `addContractCurrency`.
+If that kind of `Currency` is already exist, there's no need to add again.

 ```swift
 /// [NFT] Add a new token & create first wallet